We may earn money or products from the companies mentioned in this post.

 A good guide to remember when preparing steel cut oats: 4-to-1 ratio of liquid to oats.
 If you prepare 1 cup oats, you will need 4 parts liquid, such as water, milk, soy milk, almond milk, coconut milk, half and half or a combination of liquid ingredients.
 Add a little more liquid if you like creamier oats.
 You can add also add to steel cut oats: raisins, figs, dates and coconut.
 Dried fruit such as cranberries, cherries, blueberries and mixed fruit.

 Chopped fresh fruit can be added such as apples, pears or berries.
 Fresh fruit can be added in combination with dried fruit also.
 Brown sugar, maple syrup, molasses and/or honey can be added for sweetness.
 Sliced almonds, pecans or any nut can be added.
 Vanilla extract, along with spices can be added to suit your own family’s taste.
 To add even more flavor, stir in applesauce, pear-sauce, even canned pumpkin.
 Any combination will work making the possibilities endless.

-- Cover and cook on low 4 hours.
+Cover and cook on low 4 to 5 hours.